Overview

 • SRAs often involve support of graduate students for several years.

-• Non-Disclosure Agreements (NDA) can govern the technical conversations as the research is defined.
+• For SRAs, Non-Disclosure Agreements (NDA) can govern the technical conversations as the research is defined.

 • There are three pre-negotiated and well-defined options for IP from SRAs that can speed up the contracting process.